Meta Ads Manager vs AdFlint — which one should you actually use?

 Is AdFlint cheaper than running Meta Ads directly?

-The ad spend itself costs the same — same Meta auction.
+The ad spend itself costs the same — same Meta auction, and your card pays Meta directly either way.
 The difference is the subscription versus your time.
-Meta Ads Manager is $0 in tool cost and 100% of your time (plus account warmup pain).
-AdFlint is $20/month on Pro (or free under the Free plan's $100/month spend cap) plus roughly an hour of review per week.
-If your time is worth more than ~$20/hour, AdFlint pays for itself quickly.
+Meta Ads Manager is $0 in tool cost and 100% of your time.
+AdFlint is free under the Free plan's $100/month spend cap, with paid plans starting at $40/month, plus roughly an hour of review per week.
+If your time is worth more than the monthly plan fee, AdFlint pays for itself quickly.

 Free to sign up.
-Same Meta inventory, none of the account-warmup pain.
+Same Meta inventory, none of the dashboard learning curve.